 These can all increase your risk of bleeding.

-If you are going to take any other medication, including herbal medicines, please make sure that the person providing is knows that you are taking anticoagulant medication.
+If you are going to take any other medication, including herbal medicines, please make sure that the person providing them knows that you are taking anticoagulant medication.
 Multivitamins are generally safe.

 What pain killers can I take if I have pain?

 If you need to take painkillers for any reason, you may take paracetamol, codeine, co-dydramol, or co-codamol, but seek further medical advice if you have a chest pain that worsens despite taking these pain killers (this group of pain killers is known as analgesia).